-Iowa Waste Exchange: The Boone County Landfill maintains a close working relationship with Fred Kesten, the representative of the Iowa Waste Exchange that handles the Landfill's service area.
+Iowa Waste Exchange: The Boone County Landfill maintains a close working relationship with Shelene Codner, the representative of the Iowa Waste Exchange that handles the CIWMA planning area.
 Through this relationship, businesses are identified that might benefit from the services that are offered by the Iowa Waste Exchange.
-Mr. Kesten routinely visits businesses in the Landfill's service area.
+Ms. Codner routinely visits businesses in the Landfill's service area.